MDSD-Tools/JaMoPP/README.md

 **Notice:** This repository is not endorsed by or affiliated with DevBoost GmbH or Software Technology Group, Dresden University of Technology.

 JaMoPP can parse Java source code into EMF-based models and vice versa.
 It can be used for code analysis and refactoring.
-For more information read the original publication: [JaMoPP publications](https://github.com/DevBoost/JaMoPP/tree/master/Doc/org.emftext.language.java.doc/publications)
+For more information read the original publications: [JaMoPP publications](https://github.com/DevBoost/JaMoPP/tree/master/Doc/org.emftext.language.java.doc/publications)

 ## State